krb5/krb5/doc/rst_source/krb_users/user_commands/kdestroy.rst

 DESCRIPTION
 -----------

-The kdestroy utility destroys the user's active Kerberos authorization tickets by writing zeros to the specified credentials cache that contains them.
+The kdestroy utility destroys the user's active Kerberos authorization tickets by overwriting and deleting the credentials cache that contains them.
 If the credentials cache is not specified, the default credentials cache is destroyed.

 OPTIONS